jr-indart/hello-word/README.md

 Hello there!

-I am IT Manager with some experience in web development and looking forward to learn more about web technologies.
+I am IT Manager and web developer.
+I'm looking forward to learn more about web technologies.

 Cheers,